TearDesign/td-grunt-version/README.md

 `base_dir`
 The directory in which your source files are *and* a `dist` folder will be created with the versioned files

-`search_in`
+`replace_in`
-The template files in which you'd like the plugin to replace your files with the versioned file names
+Couples of files in the format { 'dest': 'template' } that you wish to replace versioning strings in.

 ## License